JustinPatenaude/balticathletics/products/disc-golf.md

     Reinforced padded handles provide a comfortable grip while you transport your equipment Constructed of heavy-duty woven nylon with a 1680D Polyester lining for added protection For convenient conveyance to the backyard, practice field, or out on the course, the Black Hole® Pro Transit Case is the disc golfer’s best choice

+    For added convenience and protection for your basket, the Black Hole® Transit Case is here.
+This heavy duty bag features two pole slots, two storage pockets, and is constructed with heavy duty woven nylon with a 1680D polyester lining to store protect your basket on the way to the field or course.

+    Also included with the Black Hole® Transit case is a smaller bag for the header band and pro chain rack.
+Both bags have reinforced padded handles to provide a comfortable grip.
+For home practice, field work, or temporary courses, the Black Hole® Pro with Transit bag is the disc golfer’s best choice.
+Protect your Black Hole® Pro with the heavy duty Black Hole® Transit Bag.
+(Basket not included
 - title: Axiom Pro HD Target Basket
   image: "/37249_source_1627052127.jpg"
   price: 225